esper-io/dev-docs/docs/home/provisioner.md

 ![](./assets/OLD_DASHBOARD/prov14.png)

 4. Executable files downloaded from the internet are rightly not trusted by MacOs by default.
-As a result, you have to tell MacOs that it is safe to execute the file, as you’ve downloaded it from Esper.
+As a result, you have to tell MacOs that it is safe to execute the file.
 To do so, go to System Preferences, and click on Security & Privacy:

 ![](./assets/OLD_DASHBOARD/prov15.png)